Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 Nobody kept all their dignity around Daar, if they were close friends.
 He needed very little excuse to pick up little five-foot-five Sartori and smush him firmly against his monstrous ten-foot self, giving the most bestest and fragrant hugs.

 Well, at least there was hardly any brain-smashing reek of musk and stale sweat this time, and no loose hairs to get all over everything.
-Just…huge, friendly monster.
+Just... huge, friendly monster.
 Nayda had clearly paid extra attention to his bathing.

 In past years, it would have been a bit of a scandal.
 But the world changed, and attitudes changed with it.
 Daar had infected the reserved world of diplomacy with a touch of *fizz.* It was okay to be genuinely warm with one’s friends, now.
 And with new acquaintances, too.

 Arthur had been looking forward to meeting the Etsicitty family (if that was the right name for them) from the moment he’d learned they were attending, and they certainly did not disappoint.
-Sir Jeremy Sandy had chuckled at length as he described their early, awkward forays into the world of movers-and-shakers, and Ambassador Rockefeller had a certain fond exasperation in his tone when he described Ambassador Etsicitty’s best efforts at scrubbing up…
+Sir Jeremy Sandy had chuckled at length as he described their early, awkward forays into the world of movers-and-shakers, and Ambassador Rockefeller had a certain fond exasperation in his tone when he described Ambassador Etsicitty’s best efforts at scrubbing up...

 But in fact, the trio were a complimentary blend of elegant poise, handsome confidence, and sincere magnetism.
 Sartori thought the wild hair worked for the big man, too.
 Even in white tie.
 He could learn to tone down that handshake, though.